 Fluency and MTP

-One important way teachers grow students’ reading skills is through offering instruction in fluency.
-Reading fluency refers to children’s ability to read words effortlessly and automatically, and with expression that reflects the meaning of the text.
+One important way teachers grow children’s reading skills is by offering instruction in fluency.
+Reading fluency refers to children’s ability to read words effortlessly, automatically, and with expression that reflects the meaning of the text.
 As Tim Rasinksi states in The Fluent Reader, “Fluency has often been called the bridge from phonics to comprehension.
 The link to phonics occurs when readers develop automaticity in their word recognition.
 The link to comprehension occurs when readers embed meaningful expression in their reading.”

 MTP is a perfect instructional practice for focusing on fluency because of the multiple opportunities for re-reading.
-Here are some common fluency skills you can model and teach, and have children practice, in order to help them read with expression and accuracy and demonstrate comprehension.
+Here are some common fluency skills you can model, teach, and have children practice, in order to help them read with expression and accuracy and demonstrate comprehension.